yannick-c/yannick-couzinie.github.io/_pages/about.md

 mostly through the internet and the Italian language during my stay in Rome.
 When I was 18 I started studying Japanese and am currently studying for the [Level Pre-1 of the Kanji aptitude test](https://en.wikipedia.org/wiki/Kanji_Kentei#Level_Pre-1).
-Some years ago, apparently getting bored with the intricacies of the Japanese language, I have also started learning Chinese.
+My passion for Chinese characters and my desire to understand more the origins of the written Japanese language finally also led me to pick up studying Mandarin.

 Hiking
 -----
 When I am not doing Mathematics, coding or learning languages I love doing outdoor sports and in particular hiking.
-Besides frequent of day-trips in whichever region I currently find myself in, I have also completed a 30 day, 550km trek starting in Austria, going through Italy and ending in Italy.
+Besides frequent of day-trips in whichever region I currently find myself in, I have also completed a 30 day, 550km trek starting in Austria, going through Slovenia and ending in Italy.